-"Record Date" means, with respect to each Interest Payment Date, the fifteenth day (whether or not a Business Day) of the month preceding such Interest Payment Date.
+"Record Date" means, with respect to each Interest Payment Date, the first day (whether or not a Business Day) of the calendar month in which the Interest Payment Date occurs.

-"Reserved Rights" means the Authority's rights under the Agreement to Additional Payments, payment of expenses and indemnity pursuant to the Agreement, the right to enforce venue, the rights to receive notices and consent to amendments, and as otherwise expressly retained by the Authority in the Agreement, the Deed of Trust or in the Indenture, as applicable.
+"Reserved Rights" means the Authority's rights under the Agreement to Additional Payments, payment of expenses pursuant to the Agreement and as otherwise expressly retained by the Authority in the Agreement, the Deed of Trust or in the Indenture, as applicable.